Grace Metalious: Publishing phenomenon

 In the summer of 1956, the Metalious family moved into a new hilltop house, and a publicity campaign was launched for the book, published on September 24, 1956.
 Dismissed by most critics, it nevertheless remained on The New York Times bestseller list for more than a year and became an international phenomenon.

 The town of Peyton Place was a combination of several New Hampshire towns: Gilmanton, where Metalious lived (and which resented the notoriety); Laconia, the only nearby town of comparable size to Peyton Place and site of Metalious's favorite bar; and the neighboring towns of Alton and Belmont.
 The village of Gilmanton Ironworks is where in December 1946, a daughter had murdered her sexually abusive father (upon which incident the book is partly based).
 The sheriff of Belknap County, Homer Crockett, and members of the New Hampshire State Police investigated the murder.
 Hollywood lost no time in cashing in on the book's success—a year after its publication, the heavily sanitized movie Peyton Place was a major box-office hit.
 The movie's premiere was held at the Colonial Theatre in Laconia, New Hampshire.
 A prime-time television series that began airing the fall after Metalious's death (on ABC-TV, from 1964 to 1969) was a ratings success as well.

 Metalious's publisher promoted her in a photo captioned "Pandora in Blue Jeans".
 Commenting on her critics, she observed, "If I'm a lousy writer, then an awful lot of people have lousy taste".
 Of her work's frankness, she said, "Even Tom Sawyer had a girlfriend, and to talk about adults without talking about their sex drives is like talking about a window without glass."

 Later works

 Metalious's other novels sold well but not as well as her first.
 Return to Peyton Place (Nov.
 24, 1959) was followed by The Tight White Collar (Sept.
 24, 1960) and No Adam in Eden (Sept.
 24, 1963).
-September 24 must have been a lucky date for Metalious because three of her four novels were published on September 24.
+Three of her four novels were published on September 24.